 Cut the foliage into pieces, at the bottom of each brunch point.
-You will also need a pair of secateurs, scissors, and ribbon.
-These tutorials are for adults only and please take apporpriate safety preauctions when using scissors and secateurs.
+You will also need a pair of wire cutters, scissors, and ribbon.
+These tutorials are for adults only and please take appropriate safety precautions when using scissors and wire cutters.

 Divide the bouquet up, I gave the bridal bouquet all the white roses and a couple of peach roses, bridesmaid's the peach rose.
 Peony and rose bouquets evenly for the bridesmaids and giving the bridal the rest.

 Starting with a bridesmaid bouquet, with your favourite flower - as this will be the focal point at the front of your bouquet.
 Add two more holding the bouquet in your left hand (if right handed) behind the first flower creating a triangle shape.

 Take the hydrangea leaves (two) and place them behind and between the two back flowers, then add two pieces of the dusty miller one at the back and one to the side.

 Place the last flower in the gap near the back behind the rose, or where ever you feel the bouquet needs it.
 Take a piece of ivy and put it left front, bend it into a shape you like, and do the same with another piece on the right.
 Before you tie your bouquet off check you are happy with the overall shape and placement of everything, sometimes it takes a couple of tweaks to a few stems rather than taking the whole thing apart.
 Tie your bouquet above where you are holding it, nice and tightly.
 Repeat until all bridesmaid bouquets are made.

 Now for your bridal bouquet!
 Start with three flowers again, I have chosen a rose, Queens Anne lace and a David Austen rose, place them in a triangle shape.